 Your plants may also experience edema, which is, in short, abnormal water retention in plants.
 It will look like bumps or blisters.
 In some plants, there may be curling or distortion.

 • Premature blossom drop and poor fruit set

 Blossom end rot affects tomatoes and squash when their fruit is already set.
 When the soil is fluctuating between dry and moist, a calcium deficiency causes the fruit to develop black scars or soft watermarked areas where other pathogens affect the plant and cause soft rot.

-But going the opposite extreme can be just as hazardous.
+But going to the opposite extreme can be just as hazardous.

-Plants who are underwatered can have some of the same symptoms:
+Plants that are underwatered can have some of the same symptoms:

 • Slowed growth